bluecatengineering/dora/README.md

 #### Using cross

-There is a project called `cross` that does most of the heavy lifting and will build everything in a docker container, this is the first thing to try.
+There is a project called `cross` that does most of the heavy lifting and will build everything in a container, this is the first thing to try.
+Note that [you will need either docker or podman](https://github.com/cross-rs/cross#dependencies), so we recommend that you install [`docker`](https://docs.docker.com/engine/install/) if you have not yet done so.

 ```
 cargo install cross